mscroggs.co.uk

 If you enjoyed these puzzles, check out Advent calendar 2023,

-puzzles about square roots, or a random puzzle.
+puzzles about gerrymandering, or a random puzzle.

 Archive